-Senior Tutor Tutor for Graduates Tutor for Women Director of the Research Centre Dean of Degrees Equality Officer Keeper of the Archives Secretary to the Governing Body Keeper of the College Silver Sigillarius Steward of High Table Safety Officer (College) Safety Officer (Estates) Tutor for Admissions Fellow Librarian Fellow for Alumni Data Protection Officer Assistant Dean of Degrees Keeper of the Groves Keeper of Bagley Wood Keeper of the College Pictures Keeper of the Laudian Vestments Web Editor Steward of the Manors Deputy Bursar Sports Officer
+Senior Tutor Tutor for Admissions Fellow Librarian Tutor for Graduates Tutor for Women Fellow for Alumni Director of the Research Centre Data Protection Officer Dean of Degrees Assistant Dean of Degrees Equality Officer Keeper of the Groves Keeper of Bagley Wood Keeper of the Archives Keeper of the College Pictures Secretary to the Governing Body Keeper of the College Silver Keeper of the Laudian Vestments Sigillarius Web Editor Steward of High Table Steward of the Manors Safety Officer (College) Deputy Bursar Safety Officer (Estates) Sports Officer

-2. The annual stipends of all College Officers shall be determined from time to time by the Governing Body.
-New appointments to College Offices shall commence from 1 September each year.
+- 2. The annual stipends of all College Officers shall be determined from time to time by the Governing Body.
+New appointments to College Offices shall commence from 1 September each year. - 3.
+That appointments to College Offices should be for a definite period, normally five years, but subject to renewal.10 - 4.
+That the Tutor for Women be co-opted to membership of the Domestic and Educational Policy Committees and that she be permitted to attend items of business at meetings of Governing Body by arrangement with the President.11

-3. That appointments to College Offices should be for a definite period, normally five years, but subject to renewal.
+11 inserted: Governing Body 2.12.87